Construction Services Senior Technician

 - Provide routine and emergency maintenance to flood control structures

-- Apply pesticide, fertilizers and seed
+- Apply pesticides, fertilizers and seed

 - Clean all equipment to include county trucks and trailers